close

 “I am very good at dealing with angry or frustrated customers diplomatically.
 As an annual volunteer at Crafts Fair, I know exactly how to moderate customer’s expectations and provide quick and effective resolution to any issues they may have”.

-Share a Connection if You Have One
+3. Bring Up A Connection If You Have One

 • Were you referred to the job by a current employee?